Firoz-Thakur/Firoz-Thakur/README.md

 <br />

-Hi, I'm Firoz, a software engineer 🚀 from India, A person who's, always on toes for learning new things and rather more eager to implement the same in real life.
+     A software engineer 🚀 from India, A person who's, always on toes for learning new things and rather more eager to implement the same in real life.

 <br />